 There are some methods that can make it easier to joint boards accurately when you don’t have a jointer, so check out the following articles if you’re interested: 3 Ways to Straighten a Long Board and How to Edge Joint Long Wood Boards.

 Another way to improve the look of pine projects is to plane the pieces before you join them together.
-This is my planer and it has quickly become one of my favorite tools.
+My planer and it has quickly become one of my favorite tools.
 It essentially shaves off the top layer of the wood, effectively removing imperfections and making it perfectly flat.

 It is essential to creating cutting boards or any high-quality dining tables.